-The Quaker (Friends) Meeting House on Fair Street was erected circa 1838 by builder James Weeks and originally served as a Friends school for the Wilburite sect.
+The Friends Meeting House on Fair Street, also known at the Quaker Meeting Hosue, was erected circa 1838 by builder James Weeks and as a school for the Wilburite sect of the Society of Friends.
 John Boadle, a Quaker schoolmaster from London, was the teacher, and the school was called “John Boadle’s School.”
 In 1864, with the decline in the number of Friends on Nantucket, the school was converted into a meeting house and the large South Meeting House next door was sold and removed.
 The existing meeting house was purchased from the Friends in 1894 by the Nantucket Historical Association and served as its first museum.

 Quakerism in America

 Quakerism had its roots in England in the 1650s, when George Fox gathered together a group of “friends” who felt that the spirit of God, or the “Inner Light,” was within each person and that the worship of God did not require an intermediary (minister or priest).
 The Society of Friends, as it became known, was vehemently persecuted in England and many Friends died in prison.
 The first missionaries of the Society of Friends from England arrived in America in 1656, but only in the colony of Rhode Island were they cordially received.